 Approximate Processing Times

 We do our utmost to complete and return Braille requests in a timely manner.
-The amount of lead time requested for a request varies based on the type of request, volume of material, and complexity (such as graphics and mathematics which require longer transcription lead time).
+The amount of lead time needed for a request varies based on the type of request, volume of material, and complexity (for example, graphics and mathematics which require longer transcription lead time).
 If your request does not fall into any of the categories listed below or are printed materials on paper, please expect at least 1 to 2 weeks for transcription.
 Minimum lead times for documents to be processed are listed below:

 |Material to be Transcribed||Turnaround Time|